junxit/us-congress-code/title-42/chapter-6a/sec-294o.md

   - **(5)** 4 members appointed by the Secretary to include representatives of schools of medicine and osteopathic medicine and public and private teaching hospitals; and
   - **(6)** 4 members appointed by the Secretary to include representatives of health insurers, business, and labor.
 - **(c)** *Terms of appointed members*
-  - **(1)** *In general; staggered rotation* Members of the Council appointed under paragraphs (4), (5), and (6) of subsection (b) of this section shall be appointed for a term of 4 years, except that the term of office of the members first appointed shall expire, as designated by the Secretary at the time of appointment, 4 at the end of 1 year, 4 at the end of 2 years, 3 at the end of 3 years, and 3 at the end of 4 years.
+  - **(1)** *In general; staggered rotation* Members of the Council appointed under paragraphs (4), (5), and (6) of subsection (b) shall be appointed for a term of 4 years, except that the term of office of the members first appointed shall expire, as designated by the Secretary at the time of appointment, 4 at the end of 1 year, 4 at the end of 2 years, 3 at the end of 3 years, and 3 at the end of 4 years.
-  - **(2)** *Date certain for appointment* The Secretary shall appoint the first members to the Council under paragraphs (4), (5), and (6) of subsection (b) of this section within 60 days after October 13, 1992.
+  - **(2)** *Date certain for appointment* The Secretary shall appoint the first members to the Council under paragraphs (4), (5), and (6) of subsection (b) within 60 days after October 13, 1992.
 - **(d)** *Chair* The Council shall elect one of its members as Chairman of the Council.
 - **(e)** *Quorum* Nine members of the Council shall constitute a quorum, but a lesser number may hold hearings.
 - **(f)** *Vacancies* Any vacancy in the Council shall not affect its power to function.